 As the Byzantine Empire prevailed, the Games were discontinued.
 The temple of Zeus was likely demolished in 426 AD, in an attempt to abolish the ancient cult.
 Subsequent earthquakes, floods and other natural phenomena may have contributed further to the site’s destruction.
 Tons of mud and debris covered the ancient city, which remained hidden for many centuries.

 Ancient Olympia was rediscovered in the 17th century.
 Excavations started in the 18th century, and are ongoing.
 The ruins that we can see in Ancient Olympia today are what has survived from that glorious era.

 The archaeological site is pretty big, and you will enjoy walking around the beautiful nature and ancient ruins.
 The excellent museums are very informative, and offer a lot of information about the Ancient event.
 You should really set aside one full day to explore them and make the most of your visit.

 One of the most important buildings in Ancient Olympia was the Temple of Zeus.
 This majestic Doric temple was built in 470-457 BC.
 As was often the case, it was built over another ancient site.

 In fact, the area was already home to a much older temple of Hera.
 It seems that the two cults were somehow merged together at some point.
 It makes sense, as Zeus and Hera they were not only husband and wife, but also brother and sister!

-According to Pausanias, the temple of Zeus measured 29×70 metres, and was 21 metres tall.
+According to Pausanias, a prominent ancient Greek geographer, the temple of Zeus measured 29×70 metres, and was 21 metres tall.
 In comparison, the Parthenon on the Acropolis measured 31×70 metres, and was 14 metres tall.